c3g/GenPipes/README.md

 Contact us
 ----------
-Please, ask questions or report bugs by sending us an email to [bioinformatics.service@mail.mcgill.ca](mailto:bioinformatics.service@mail.mcgill.ca).
+Please, ask questions or report bugs by sending us an e-mail at [bioinformatics.service@mail.mcgill.ca](mailto:bioinformatics.service@mail.mcgill.ca).

+* Messages should not be sent directly to our team members.
+The generic e-mail address above will create a ticket viewable by all of us and facilitate the follow-up of the problem.
+* Choose a meaningful subject for your message.
+* Include the pipeline version number in your message.
+* An error message or code snippet illustrating the problem is normally very useful.